 Jesus is steadfastly vegan.
 “I desire compassion rather than sacrifice,” asserts Jesus (Matt.
 9:13 NASB) (Note 1).
 When Epiphanius questions a Jewish Christian as to why he’s a veggie, the Jewish Christian responds simply: "Christ revealed it to me" (Panarion 30.
 18.9).

-Jesus comes from a vegan family.
 Jesus’ natural brother “was holy from his mother's womb; and he drank no wine… nor did he eat flesh” (Eusebius, Church History 2.23.5–6).
 If James was brought up vegan, why wouldn't Jesus have been raised the same way?
 It logically follows that both Jesus and James were brought up by their parents as vegans (cf. Akers 2015).
 As biblical scholar Prof. Robert Eisenman points out in his monumental work James the Brother of Jesus (2012:392), "Who and whatever James was, so was Jesus."

+Jesus tells His disciples to preach the Gospel to all creation (Mark 16:15).
 “Love thy neignhour as thyself,” commands Jesus (Mark 12:31 KJV).
 Animals are our neighbors and folk on account of the commonality of possessing a living soul (nephesh chayyah) (Genesis 1:20, 1:21, 1:24, 1:30, 9:4), the shared ability to suffer, and their physical proximity to us.
 “Whatever you did for one of these least brothers of mine, you did for me!” 'asserts Jesus Christ (Matthew 25:40 NAB).
 “The least of these brothers” will, of course, include animals, as they are definitely the most downtrodden, abused, and tortured among our co-creatures.

-Above all, Jesus is a pioneering martyr for animal liberation.
+Above all, Jesus is a pioneering martyr for the cause of animal liberation.
 Prior to the Last Supper, Jesus, in emptying the Temple of animals about to be slaughtered for sacrifice, and in calling the Temple-turned-butcher-shop "a den of thieves", quoting Jeremiah 7:11, debunked the business fraud of animal sacrifice, and disrupted the lucrative revenue stream of the chief priests and scribes, who immediately afterwards conspired to destroy Him (Mark 11:15-18), eventually leading to His arrest, trial, and crucifixion (Akers 2020).

 In conclusion, Jesus comes from a vegan family.
 He desires compassion, not sacrifice, and is staunchly vegan.
 He even died for animal liberation.
 How could He possibly kill and eat innocent sentient creatures of God, especially when most of His folk were eating bread and veggies only?
 I would submit that even in a survival situation, He would still die rather than harm other innocent sentient beings, given His self-costly love for all.
 As put by Rev. Prof. Andrew Linzey (1995:55), “The priestly work of sacrifice is best characterized by the offering of self-costly love as exemplified by Christ Himself…it concerns…the liberation of creation itself from decay and suffering.”